 SoHHytec SA, together with LRESE at EPFL, has developed the Arb an artificial tree offering a versatile solution to these problems.
 We use our innovative patented technology based on an integrated photo-electrochemical device.
 The Arb uses sustainable resources (sunlight and water) to produce highly pure hydrogen, and also co-generates oxygen, electricity, and heat all at the same time and on the same site; with efficiencies of ~70% requiring minimal ground/roof space.

 We have designed, built and operated a first version of our Arb pilot at EPFL, Lausanne campus.
-Our next steps are to perform long-term testing and to optimize various components.
-We plan to perform automated testing of multiple months with the pilot.
-Additionally, the control software of the pilot is planned to be further developed and optimized to allow for this automated operation.
+During the first half of the Innobooster proejct, we optimized various components and started the first phase of our long-term testing compaign.
+This testing will continue for multiple months.
+Additionally, the control software of the pilot was extended and optimized to allow for this automated operation.
 The pilot’s flexiblisation i.e. the ability to produce hydrogen, oxygen, electricity and heat in varying ratios as well as ability to produce fuel even during night will be tested for industry-relevant scenarios.

-We are already actively working towards our next major milestone which is to realize a commercial-scale pilot with steel processing factory in Switzerland.
+We also secured our first industrial customer which is a steel processing factory in Switzerland, where we are deploying an ‘Arbs Garden‘ comprising of 5 Arbs.
 To support this, a system level model for a multi-Arb farm will be developed and used to design the commercial pilot.
+The first phase of development i.e. model for single Arb, has already been completed in the first half of the proejct.
 This virtual multi-Arb pilot will serve as a key design and implementation tool for our future projects.

-SoHHytec SA, spin-off from LRESE EPFL, is in the process of concluding collaborations with steel manufacturing companies, energy and gas utilities, fueling station developers, oil and gas companies in order to broaden and expedite the introduction of the technology to market.
-SoHHytec has already secured further financial support from FIT SEED and Venture Kick, and is in the process of securing additional 0.5 M CHF in non-dilutive funding and ~1.5 M CHF via its seed fund raising round.
+SoHHytec SA, spin-off from LRESE EPFL, is in the process of concluding collaborations with additional steel manufacturing companies, energy and gas utilities, fueling station developers, oil and gas companies in order to broaden and expedite the introduction of the technology to market.
+SoHHytec recently closed its seed fundraising round of 2 M USD led by Singapore based VC, in addition to already secured financial support from FIT SEED, Venture Kick and ESA-BIC CH.

 Our commercial pilot in Switzerland i.e. the Arb Garden is planned to be followed by commercial pilots around the world—noticeably in the EU, US, and India—targeting the growing market for clean hydrogen generation worldwide, which is estimated at EUR 120 billion.